sapcc/hugo-documentation-templater/README.md

 ![Landing page example](static/images/documentation_page_example.png)

+## Example

+You can see the templater in action with its Markdown helpers, tools, and extensions that enhance standard Markdown, enabling you to create more dynamic and engaging documentation.
+Check it out at the following [link](https://sapcc.github.io/hugo-documentation-templater/).

 ## 🚨 Major Upgrade to V2 🚨

 **⚠️ Attention:** This release introduces significant changes that may impact your existing setup.
 Please review the [Upgrade to V2 (Breaking Changes)](#upgrade-to-v2-breaking-changes) section below for detailed instructions on how to update your project.
 This upgrade includes the removal of SAP-specific assets, updates to Docsy, and numerous improvements and bug fixes.